Escaping a Polygon

 Now we can define the win condition for the pursuit--escape game~$G$.
-The \defn{escaper wins $G$} if, for some $\epsilon > 0$, there is an escaper strategy that wins~$G_\epsilon$.
-The \defn{pursuer wins $G$} if, for all $\epsilon > 0$, there is a pursuer strategy that wins~$G_\epsilon$.
+The \defn{escaper wins $G$} if, for some $\epsilon > 0$, there is an escaper strategy that wins $G$ by~$\epsilon$, i.e., wins~$G_\epsilon$.
+The \defn{pursuer wins $G$} if, for all $\epsilon > 0$, there is a pursuer strategy that wins $G_\epsilon$.

-The escaper needing to escape by some $\epsilon > 0$ is the primary difference between our definitions and those of \cite{Bollobas-Leader-Walters-2012}.
-We believe that this change is what enables us to prove that exactly one of the escaper and pursuer have winning strategies in all cases, without any further assumptions (such as locally finite strategies \cite[Section~6]{Bollobas-Leader-Walters-2009-arXiv}).
-Intuitively, if we allowed the escaper to win by only an infinitesimal amount, we could get the counterintuitive behavior found for pursuit--evasion games in \cite{Bollobas-Leader-Walters-2012} that, for some metrics, both players have winning strategies.
-We conjecture that our approach to modeling can be adapted to pursuit--evasion games as well, but leave this as a future direction; see Section~\ref{sec:open}.